jeffpar/pcjs.v1/devices/ti57/rom/README.md

 in patent 4,125,901 in place.
 The result is [ti57pat867.bin](ti57pat867.bin), a 4096-byte 16-bit-word little-endian
 binary file.

-Interestingly, the final result of my very careful transcription of U.S. Patent No.
+Interestingly, the final result of my careful transcription of U.S. Patent No.
 [4,125,867](https://docs.google.com/viewer?url=patentimages.storage.googleapis.com/pdfs/US4125867.pdf) yields
-a ROM that, of all the patent ROM listings available, is *closest* to the [Hrast ROM #1](#hrast-rom-1).
+a ROM that, of all the patent ROM listings available, appears to be *closest* to [Hrast ROM #1](#hrast-rom-1), so it's likely that HrastProgrammer relied primarily on this patent listing as well.

 TI-57 Production ROM Revisions
 ------------------------------